CorgiDev/StaffDirectoryProject/ReadMe.md

-A brief description of your project’s purpose.
-Example: "A website for my local animal shelter.
-I tried to enhance their current site by implementing a pet tracking database."
-Try to think of what would be useful to a potential employer that is looking at your GitHub account without any context or background about Code Louisville or your project.
-Instructions on any special requirements to run your project.
-If your project can be executed by opening the solution in Visual Studio and clicking Run, that is sufficient.
-If you require any configurations to your connection string, environment dependencies, or special instruction to run it, you must include details on how to do so.

 # Staff Directory Project

 The purpose of this project is to demonstrate some of the ASP.Net and C# knowledge I have gained thus far.